 Do I Recommend Family Search?

-First of all my advice for anyone who is interested in exploring their family history is to find what you can discover for free.
+First of all my advice for anyone interested in exploring their family history is to find what you can discover for free.

-I am quite surprised at how much is available to the visitor if this site.
+I am quite surprised at how much is available to the visitor of this site.